 Yes, you need to be prepared.
 Your home needs to meet certain standards, you have to be willing to follow a plan that best supports the child you’re caring for, but reality check: you also need to be prepared to realize that you might not be prepared at all.

-In any parenting situation, this is a truth.
+In any parenting situation, this is the truth.
 And you don’t know what you don’t know until you don’t know it.

 I think foster parents are some of the bravest and most inspiring people I know.
 They selflessly love children that may not be staying with them permanently and work hard to provide a stable and caring home for children no matter the duration they have them.